grapheo12/gsoc-proposal/proposal.md

 A variety of job scheduling algorithms can be tested out with the dispatcher (for example, those discussed [here](https://www.os-book.com/OS9/slide-dir/PPT-dir/ch6.ppt)).
 One proposed idea is as follows:

-The jobs have already have a priorityi $p$.
+The jobs have already have a priority $p$.
 We can readjust the priority by introducing a micro-parameter $\delta p$ based on its node requirements.

 The absolute priority, $P = p + \delta p$